In this module, you’ll learn what you need to do when hiring, training, and monitoring drivers.

 If a driver fails to comply with the off-duty time requirements, they may be placed out of service for the number of hours needed to correct the failure.

-Drivers may be placed out of service for 72 consecutive hours for any of the following violations:
+Drivers may be placed out of service for any of the following violations: